 Dental implants are best for patients who have very good oral health.
 In order to ensure that the dental implant is successful, you need healthy gums and a healthy jawbone.
 Gum infections and other oral health problems like bone loss, tooth loss, and bone deterioration can compromise these facets of your mouth.
 When there isn’t enough jawbone to complete an implant, we may advise you to get a bone graft.
 Otherwise, we might suggest another method of replacing your lost tooth (or teeth).

 Dental implants can be cared for much like regular teeth; that’s one of their biggest advantages.
 You’ll need to be cautious of developing gum disease around the implant, just like with any other tooth.
 In addition, the artificial tooth can develop fractures because of teeth grinding and other pressures.
 Brush twice a day, floss once a day, and use toothpastes that are relatively low in abrasives.
 No whitening toothpastes for implants!

 At WestSide Dental, we’re committed to ensuring you get the highest quality dental care.
 What does that mean?
 First, it means we’re going to address any of your concerns before we begin a procedure.
 Patients who have dental anxiety should let us know before their appointment; we have a number of techniques we can use in order to help alleviate your anxiety.

 We’re here to restore your smile and your oral health.
-Whether that’s through an implant or other prosthetics, we’ll do a full evaluation and come to a solution that works for your particular need.
+Whether that’s through an dental implant or other prosthetics, we’ll do a full evaluation and come to a solution that works for your particular need.
 Get in touch with us today, and you’ll be looking and feeling your best in no time!
-We offer dental implants Winnipeg can rely on.
+We offer dental implants Winnipeg can rely on for natural teeth.
+Do you need a replacement tooth or even replacement teeth?
+Try a dental implant procedure!
 View our other dental services.